SciZoom: A Large-scale Benchmark for Hierarchical Scientific Summarization across the LLM Era: The Benchmark

 \subsection{Data Construction Pipeline}

-We collected papers from four premier AI/ML venues, namely NeurIPS, ICLR, ICML, and EMNLP, spanning 2020 to 2025 via the OpenReview API.\footnote{\url{https://github.com/openreview/openreview-py}} As detailed in Table~\ref{tab:dataset_overview}, our corpus comprises 44,946 papers, with NeurIPS contributing the largest share of 18,088 papers.
+We collected papers from four premier AI/ML venues spanning 2020 to 2025 via the OpenReview API.\footnote{\url{https://github.com/openreview/openreview-py}} As detailed in Table~\ref{tab:dataset_overview}, our corpus comprises 44,946 papers.
+Figure~\ref{fig:dataset_dist} shows the temporal growth trajectory across venues, with annual submissions increasing from 2,212 in 2020 to 12,246 in 2025; additional statistics are in Appendix~\ref{app:stats}.

-\paragraph{Full Text Extraction.} We parsed PDF documents using PyMuPDF,\footnote{\url{https://pymupdf.readthedocs.io/}} extracting body text while removing abstracts, bibliographies, appendices, and formatting artifacts through a regex-based cleaning pipeline.
-Since abstracts are separately collected as metadata, we explicitly remove abstract sections from the extracted full text to avoid redundancy and ensure clean input-output separation for the summarization task.